 - He is a graduate of Royal Military Academy Cairo

 Sufi Abu Taleb (1925–2008)

-Obtained a Bachelor’s Degree in 1946 from Faculty of Law at Cairo University.
+- Has a Degree in Law from the Faculty of Law, Cairo University.

 Hosni Mubarak(1928- )